 - They take care of processing, financial transactions, and fulfillment.

-- They’re an excellent and quick way to expand your online footprint and profile.
+- They are an excellent and quick way to expand your online footprint and profile.

-- Leads and additional sales may come through having a marketplace presence.
+- Leads and additional sales may occur through having a marketplace presence.
 For example, a customer finds you on Amazon then navigates to your personal site.

 - It can be inexpensive or less expensive to operate a business in a marketplace compared to a standalone site.

 - They take care of technical and web development activities.